sandiegopython/pythonsd.org/content/posts/2014-01-06_january_newsletter.md

 [Web technologies training with Apigee][apigee-training] (eventbrite.com) <br />
-Steve Traut from Apigee is giving a free web technologies training course in San Diego next week.
+Steve Traut from Apigee is giving a free web technologies training course in San Diego this week.
 If you are lost with web technologies like JavaScript and REST APIs, then this series is for you.

 [apigee-training]: http://www.eventbrite.com/e/free-api-app-trainings-by-apigee-tickets-9838555384